-The Orphanage cared for 524 children in the Mills Home, 160 in the Kennedy Home and 173 thru Mothers' Aid, making a grand totai of 857 in 1936.
+the Kennedy Home and 173 thru Mothers' Aid, making a grand total of 857 in 1936.
 This institution is supported thru once-a-month collections from our Sunday Schools climaxed by a Thanksgiving offering in November.
 This institution is restrained from aiding many worthy subjects because of inadequate quarters and substance.
 Hence this responsibility falls on all who affiliate with the Baptist denomination of North Carolina.
 What shall we do about it?

 We recommend that our pastors and laymen lay the doctrine upon the hearts of our people as it is given by the Apostle James: "This is pure and undefiled religion, to visit the fatherless and the widows in their affliction."
-Then we believe we will hear the Master say "Inasmuch as ye have done it unto one of the least of these, my brethren, ve have done it unto me."
+Then we believe we will hear the Master say "Inasmuch as ye have done it unto one of the least of these, my brethren, we have done it unto me."